shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 I thought CS 184's "Learning Cooperatively" section from the Spring 2021 syllabus was worded quite nicely: *With the obvious exception of exams, we encourage you to discuss course activities with your friends and classmates as you are working on them.
 You will definitely learn more in this class if you work with others than if you do not.
 Ask questions, answer questions, and share ideas liberally.*

-And...again, the context here is a little different (e.g. upper-division vs. lower-division coiurse), but my point here stands: **emphasize collaboration in your syllabus, rather than denouncing it under the guise of "academic integrity".**
+And...again, the context here is a little different (e.g. upper-division vs. lower-division course), but my point here stands: **emphasize collaboration in your syllabus, rather than denouncing it under the guise of "academic integrity".**

 ## Exams